- Open Source CEO by Bill Kerr

 The sinking of the ship

 Every expedition, every business, every human being in general will suffer bad luck in their lives.
 Everyone will deal with turmoil.
-Sir Ernest Shackleton is a man famous for not what he was able to achieve, but what he was able to navigate.
+Sir Ernest Shackleton is a man famous not for what he was able to achieve, but for what he was able to navigate.
 What he was able to endure.

 Ice soccer.

-The positon of the Endurance though would worsen over time.
-A long Antarctic winter had passed and with hope of the boat breaking free, all hope was dashed on October 24th when water began pouring in.
-A few days later gave the official order to abandon ship, "She's going down!" he would bellow to his men.
+The position of the Endurance, though, would worsen over time.
+A long Antarctic winter had passed, and with hope of the boat breaking free, all hope was dashed on October 24th when water began pouring in.
+A few days later, he gave the official order to abandon ship: "She's going down!" he would bellow to his men.

 A long and perilous journey

 After arriving on Elephant Island, it didnāt take long for reality to set in.
-Yes, they had two foot on solid land, but the chances of rescue with slim to none.
-Due to the location of Elephant Island they were unlikely to ever be saved by any external party.
-If they were going to make it out of Antarctica alive they would need to do it themselves.
+Yes, they had two feet on solid land, but the chances of rescue were slim to none.
+Because of Elephant Island's location, they were unlikely ever to be saved by any external party.
+If they were going to make it out of Antarctica alive, they would need to do it themselves.

 Knowing this, Shackleton would put together what anyone in their right mind would call an impossible plan.
 He planned to take their 23-foot lifeboat, the James Caird, and sail it 800 miles through the open sea to the South Georgia whaling stations, where he knew help would be available.

-He put together five men for the perilous journey; the ship's captain Frank Worsley, able bodied Tom Crean, two strong sailors in John Vincent and Timothy McCarthy and finally, Chippy McNish.
-The carpenter McNish, was a useful lad but had earlier clashed with Shackleton when the party was stranded on the ice.
+He put together five men for the perilous journey: the ship's captain, Frank Worsley, able-bodied Tom Crean, two strong sailors, John Vincent and Timothy McCarthy, and finally, Chippy McNish.
+The carpenter, McNish, was a useful lad but had earlier clashed with Shackleton when the party was stranded on the ice.
 Along with those four, Shackleton himself would lead the journey.

 It was Sir Ernestās belief that should he leave McNish on Elephant Island, he could be problematic.
 Better he keep him close and deal with any issues that may arise himself.